brighton36/counterparty_ruby/README.md

 A ruby gem for communicating with a Counterparty (Bitcoin / XCP) API server.

 What's up party people!
-[Chris DeRose](https://www.chrisderose.com) here, community director of the [Counterparty Foundation](http://counterpartyfoundation.org/), and today we're going to discuss....
+[Chris DeRose](https://www.chrisderose.com) here, ex-community director of the [Counterparty Foundation](http://counterpartyfoundation.org/), and today we're going to discuss....
 Ruby!
 Or more specifically, how to start using counterparty in your ruby and/or ruby on rails app.